What is a skills-based CV and do I need one?

 The novelist Mark Twain once said, ‘find a job you enjoy doing, and you’ll never have to work a day in your life’, which certainly rings true if you’re considering turning your side hustle or your passion into your career.

-Again, it may well be a completely different industry or domain to the one you have most of your experience in, but by writing a skills-based CV, you’ll prove your enthusiasm and relevant skills to make you the right choice for the role.
+Again, it may well be a completely different industry or domain to the one you have most of your experience in, but by writing a skills-based CV, you’ll prove your enthusiasm and relevant skills to position you as the right choice for the role.

 Returning to work after a career gap

-Sometimes we might find ourselves in a situation or a position where we are not able to work for an extended period.
-If you’ve found yourself with a career gap of over a year or are concerned about a ‘skills gap’, using a skills-based CV will highlight the skills you have acquired through those previous roles rather than highlight your employment timeline.
+Sometimes we might find ourselves in a position where we are not able to work for an extended period.
+If you find yourself with a career gap of over a year or you’re concerned about a ‘skills gap’, using a skills-based CV will highlight the skills you have acquired through those previous roles rather than highlight your employment timeline.

-For instance, if you’ve been a stay-at-home parent, and are looking to re-enter the world of work, it can be tricky to know where to start.
+For instance, if you’re a stay-at-home parent, and are looking to re-enter the world of work, it can be tricky to know where to start.
 A skills-based CV will give you some direction and confidence in applying to the role.

 How to write a skills-based CV